gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Right on cue, Oë entered with the coffee service.
 "What strange fate that you should say that," I said.
 "Because I did."

-"You---oh, no, no sugar in mine.
+"You—oh, no, no sugar in mine.
 I have mentioned that, I believe?"
 Eleñima waved Oë away.
 She ducked her head and withdrew, no doubt to re-check the supply of poisons she kept in a satchel she had stolen for me from a beggar boy in the marketplace.